itai421/logic-validator/README.md

 * OrCondition.

-## Creating complex Validator
+## Creating a complex `Validator`
-You can also create more complex conditions like this:
+You can also create validators with  more complex conditions:
 ```javascript
     class EventValidator extends Validator{
         constructor(event) {